-The College continues to give preference to veterans in the selection of its enrollment.
-Approximately 30 percent of the present student body are veterans, either new students or those who have returned to complete their courses.
-The benefits obtainable under the G. I. Bill of Rights are open to both men and women students according to degree of eligibility and amount of service.
+The benefits obtainable under the G. I. Bill of Rights and the Korean Benefits Bill are open to both men and women students according to degree of eligibility and amount of service.
 A veteran's adviser makes frequent visits to the campus for consultation.